bstollnitz/aml_command_cli/aml-train-deploy-output/README.md

 Activate conda environment:

 ```
-conda activate aml-train-deploy
+conda activate aml-train-deploy-output
 ```

 ## Run the notebook locally

 Get familiar with the code in the experiment.ipynb notebook, and run it.
-This accomplishes a couple of useful tasks:
+The notebook accomplishes the following:

 * Downloads the data into the "data" folder.
+* Trains a model with that data, and saves the trained model in the "model_from_notebook" folder.
+* Tests the trained model with test data.
+* Makes a prediction using the test image.
-* Creates json and csv versions of the test image, which we'll use to make predictions.
+* Creates json and csv versions of the test image, which we'll use to make predictions with mlflow and Azure ML.
+(These files are checked in with the project, but I included the code here so you can see how they were generated.)

 ## Train and predict locally